Johnson Brothers Plant Finder

 Planting & Growing

 Holly Fern will grow to be about 24 inches tall at maturity, with a spread of 28 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in partial shade to shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.
 It can be propagated by division.